-Use 1 to 2 quarts of Vastlan per acre in a water spray.
+Use 1 to 2 quarts of Vastlan per acre.
 Apply as a broadcast spray in a total volume of 10 gallons or more per acre.
 Apply anytime the weeds are actively growing.
-Tank mixtures can be made with other herbicides registered for use on grazed/ hayed sites such as Milestone, Opensight, PastureGard HL, Surmount, or Tordon 22K or Graslan L.
+Tank mixtures can be made with other herbicides registered for use on grazed/hayed sites such as Milestone, Opensight, PastureGard HL, Surmount, Freelexx, or Tordon or Graslan L.

-Tordon 22K and Graslan L are not registered for use in the states of California and Florida.
-These producst are restricted use pesticides.
+Tordon and Graslan L are not registered for use in the states of California and Florida.
+These products are restricted use pesticides.
+Check to ensure tank mix partners are state registered before use.
 See product labels for more information.

-Weed Resistance Management:
+Weed Resistance Management

 Triclopyr, the active ingredient in this product, is a Group 4 herbicide based on the mode of action classification system of the Weed Science Society of America.
 Any weed population may contain or develop plants resistant to Group 4 herbicides.
 Resistant weeds may dominate the weed population if these herbicides are used repeatedly in the same field.
-Such resistant weed plants may not be effectively managed using Group 4 herbicides but may be effectively managed tilzing other herbicides alone or in mixtures from different herbicide Groups that are labeled for control of these weeds and/or by using cultural or mechanical practices.
-Consult your local company representative, state cooperative extension service, professional consultants or other qualified authorities to determine appropriate actions for treating specific resistant weeds.
+Such resistant weed plants may not be effectively managed using Group 4 herbicides but may be effectively managed utilizing other herbicides alone or in mixtures from different herbicide Groups that are labeled for control of these weeds and/or by using cultural or mechanical practices.
+Consult your local company representative, state cooperative extension service, professional consultants, or other qualified authorities to determine appropriate actions for treating specific resistant weeds.